thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 Download the dataset
 ---

-The dataset is publicly available at [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Gas+sensors+for+home+activity+monitoring), and contains recordings of a gas sensor array
+The dataset is publicly available at [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Gas+sensors+for+home+activity+monitoring), and contains recordings of a gas sensor array (see picture above).
+The size of the zipped dataset is _28MB_.
-(picture below) composed of 8 MOX gas sensors, and a temperature and humidity sensor.

 Relevant papers